Classic search

 You have no topical authority

-The 2024 Content Warehouse documentation leak gave us clearer evidence of this than we've ever had before.
-Internal Google documents confirmed a site-wide authority signal — referred to in the leaked materials as something like a siteFocusScore — that rewards topically focused sites and penalizes topical sprawl.
-Google had publicly downplayed these kinds of site-level signals for years; the leak confirmed they are real and significant (SparkToro and iPullRank, 2024).
+The 2024 Content Warehouse documentation leak made this clearer than it had ever been.
+Internal Google documents described a site-wide authority signal (referred to in the leaked materials as something close to a siteFocusScore) that rewards focused sites and works against topical sprawl.
+Google had spent years downplaying signals like this in public; the leak showed they're real and they carry weight (SparkToro and iPullRank, 2024).

-For a service business, this has a practical implication: a tight, specialist site built around your actual service area will consistently outrank a broad site that tries to be everything to everyone.
-It means publishing pages that genuinely answer the questions your customers are actually searching, not thin placeholder pages that say the same thing twelve different ways.
+For a service business the takeaway is concrete: a tight, specialist site built around the work you actually do will beat a sprawling site trying to be everything to everyone.
+That means real pages answering the questions your customers type into the search bar, not filler that restates the same pitch a dozen ways.

 Your site is too slow or broken